mlabs-haskell/TuxedoDapp/README.md

 Our goal is to showcase the potential of Polkadot using the UTXO paradigm for the end user, leveraging Tuxedo.
 The project will consist of two key stages:

-- Stage 1: Developing a simple Web Wallet
+- Stage 1: Integration of Talisman Wallet
 - Stage 2: Developing a basic DApp

 ### Project Details

-- Stage 1: Developing a simple Web Wallet
+- Stage 1: Integration of Talisman Wallet

-Develop a user-friendly web wallet that allows users to manage their UTXOs on the Tuxedo-based Polkadot network which is similar to polkadot.js which will get the chain info(genesisHash, runtime metadata, chain runtime version, API version), block info
+Integrate a user-friendly web wallet that allows users to manage their UTXOs on the Tuxedo-based Polkadot network
-Focus on simplicity, security, and ease of use to provide a seamless experience for users interacting with UTXOs.

-**Technical Requirements**

-**Security:** : Private key storage:
-The web-based wallet will provide a secure method for private key storage on the client side, such as a browser's secure storage or hardware wallets.

 **Functionality**:
-1. Feature Parity Between Web-Based and CLI Wallets The web-based wallet will be designed to mirror the core functionality of the CLI wallet, offering seamless UTXO synchronization and token handling, ensuring that users have an equivalent experience across both interfaces
+1. Feature Parity Between Web-Based and CLI Wallets The web-based wallet will allow to mirror the core functionality of the CLI wallet, offering seamless UTXO synchronization and token handling, ensuring that users have an equivalent experience across both interfaces
 Note: _Feature Parity_ means web-based and command-line interface (CLI) wallets, have the same set of features and functionalities, both versions provide an equivalent or identical user experience by offering the same core capabilities and options.

 2. Issues Fix in web-based wallet (https://github.com/Off-Narrative-Labs/Tuxedo/issues/62)